-David Teten is a Partner with ff Venture Capital. ff VC has made over 200 investments in over 70 companies since 1999.
+David Teten is a Partner with ff Venture Capital. ffVC has invested in 69 early-stage technology companies since 2008.
 In the past, he has advised clients such as Goldman Sachs Special Situations Group, Icahn Enterprises, LLR Partners ($1.4b fund), Birch Hill Equity Partners (C$2B fund), and other institutional investors.
 He is also Founder and Chairman Emeritus of Harvard Business School Alumni Angels of Greater New York, the second-largest angel network in New York.

 David led the first-ever study of best practices of venture capital and private equity funds in originating new deals and the first-ever study of VCs in creating portfolio company value.
 He has published in Harvard Business Review, Institutional Investor, the Journal of Private Equity, TechCrunch, PandoDaily, etc., and is the lead author of The Virtual Handshake: Opening Doors and Closing Deals Online.

+David is cofounder of the Venture Capital Access Program, which helps women and minority entrepreneurs raise venture capital from members of the HBS Alumni Angels network.
+David is a frequent keynote speaker to audiences such as technology entrepreneurs, senior executives, and institutional investors.
 He grew up in Marin County, Northern California, and learned to program on an Atari 800.
 He trains in parkour and bodyweight exercises.
 He speaks passable French and Hebrew but has completely lost the Portuguese he learned while working in Brazil.